kaitlyn-rice/hangmanGame/README.md

 # cs145-project1

-Names: Please edit this.
+Names: Marina Broach, Kaitlyn Rice

-About This Project: Please edit this.
+About This Project: The game Hangman